milliondollarscript/milliondollarscript/readme.txt

 * Improvement: Grid images now show a friendly loading message with a retry button if they need extra time, so visitors aren’t left wondering what happened.
 * Improvement: Grid backgrounds automatically follow your light or dark theme colors when no custom color is saved, keeping the grid looking consistent.
 * Improvement: Oversized image uploads now get a friendly nudge with clear sizing tips on both the order and manage screens, so you stay in the flow without any guesswork.
+* Fix: Brought the Not For Sale admin page back so you can quickly reserve blocks without running into access errors.

 = 2.5.14 =
 * Perf: Faster block selection on the Order page.